 Several Baloch labourers were killed and others injured after Pakistan Coast Guards allegedly opened fire in the Kuntani area of Jiwani in Gwadar district, local sources and eyewitnesses said, sparking condemnation from Baloch student, political and rights organisations.

-According to eyewitnesses, the incident took place while workers were engaged in routine work in the coastal area, adding that firing suddenly began and caused panic as people ran towards safer places to save their lives.
+Eyewitnesses said the incident took place while workers were engaged in routine work in the coastal area, adding that sudden firing caused panic and forced people to run towards safer places.

 Local sources said the firing was carried out by Pakistan Coast Guards.
 However, authorities had not issued any official statement on the incident at the time of publication, while the number of deaths and injuries had not been confirmed at the official level.